As COVID recedes in prisons, will any lessons learned stick?

 “There were definitely officers who went weeks without a day off and sometimes working all 16-hour shifts,” he said.
 “It takes a toll on you, your home life, your time with family, your mental and physical exhaustion.”

+The strain of understaffing and working in a high-risk environment has led to corrections staff leaving their jobs, Venters said.
+These staffing shortages will have long-term consequences, especially as prison populations rise.

+“Understaffing means people don’t get to their health care appointments and certainly don’t go outside,” Venters said.
+“It’s unlikely when they have an emergency that anybody is going to see it or respond to it.”

-But like life on the outside, the immediate risk to prisoners in many states has largely receded.
+Like life on the outside, the immediate risk to prisoners in many states has largely receded.
 Twenty states have administered at least one dose of the vaccine to two-thirds of their prison population, and new cases in prisons nationwide have stayed below 500 a week for more than a month.
 Prisoners who spent more than a year without family visits, educational programs and outdoor recreation are eager to regain more social interaction and activity.
+Despite these promising signs, however, doctors and advocates for the incarcerated fear that prisons are letting their guard down too quickly.

+New variants of the coronavirus are more contagious, which Sears said may call for higher vaccine rates to bring about herd immunity.
+Maryland, Michigan and Colorado found variants within their prisons earlier this year, though case numbers remained low.

+In Hawaii, one of the few states where cases have risen in prisons in recent weeks, state authorities attribute the outbreak to overcrowding and transfers into its facilities.
+Unlike most states, Hawaii’s correctional system houses both sentenced prisoners and people awaiting trial, a more transient population with lower vaccination levels.

 As prison coronavirus cases have slowed, so, too, has the release of data from state and federal agencies.
 Michele Deitch, a law professor at the University of Texas at Austin who has researched prison data transparency during the pandemic, said this is a troubling sign that prisons are prematurely moving beyond the pandemic.